Saudi Arabia – Asir (Abha), Al Baha

 ABHA

-(Tahweel Al Rajhi).
+Al Rajhi Mosque (Tahweel Al Rajhi).
 This two-minaret mosque has a huge prayer room – all an unremarkable white inside, a rectangular ceiling, and a huge crystal chandelier.

 Shadda Palace was the main ruling palace in Abha, It was established around 1820.
-It has been extensively renovated and has now been converted to a museum.
+It has been extensively renovated and has now been converted into a museum.
 It has a selection of traditional utensils, furniture, and others.
 From the outside, it is a large palace with 2 minarets and white with brown accents on the roofline

 Rijal Almaa Heritage Village in Assir Region Tentative WHS (08/04/2015).
 52 km west of Abha, this 900-year-old village with about 60 stone buildings including a museum in a 400-year-old building.
 Some buildings have as many as 8 floors and all have coloured windows of red, green, white and yellow.
-The village women decorate the interior walls with colorful inscriptions known as Al-Qatt art.
+The village women decorate the interior walls with colourful inscriptions known as Al-Qatt art.
 In the courtyards are wooden chairs and coloured mats.

-As the 52 km drive here took well over an hour, I decided not to go but include this for information’s sake.
+As the 52 km drive here took well over an hour, I decided not to go but to include this for information’s sake.

 By 7 am, I started the 967 km drive to Riyadh.
 Across the Empty Quarter, there was no elevation change for the entire time and not many curves in the road, Initially, there were lovely rugged mountains with dunes cascading down the sides on the right and nothing but flat sand on the left.
 I passed through a largely agricultural area with many fields with center-pivot irrigation, a massive series of grain silos, and trucks carrying bales of hay.
 Go figure.
 Only Saudi Arabia would have the ability to waster and fertilize this much blank desert.